EBISPOT/efo/src/ontology/README-editors.md

 This project was created using the [ontology starter kit](https://github.com/cmungall/ontology-starter-kit).
 See the site for details.

-For more details on ontology management, please see the [OBO tutorial](https://github.com/jamesaoverton/obo-tutorial) or the [Gene Ontology Editors Tutorial](go-protege-tutorial.readthedocs.io)

 ## Editors Version

 Make sure you have an ID range in the [idranges file](efo-idranges.owl)